Generic Vehicle Architecture

 GVA or Def Stan 23-09 is an open standard designed to place information at the heart of a vehicular system with the objective of creating a single, standard digital electronic and electrical architecture for UK vehicles.

-DefStan 23-09 defines physical and communications interfaces on a vehicle to allow interchange of equipment and provide definitions of the Human Machine Interface.
+DefStan 23-09 defines physical and communications interfaces on a vehicle to allow interchange of equipment and provides definitions of the Human Machine Interface.

 Taking a list from the standard itself;